jensakut/CarND-MPC-Project/README.md

 # Implementation

 ## Overview

-The modelpredicted controller uses states, which get propagated in the future.
-This prediction is compared against a desired state which is a given trajectory in this example.
+The model-predicted controller uses states, which numerically calculate into the future.
+This prediction is compared against a desired state which, in this case, is a given trajectory and a static speed.
-A cost function and an optimizer is used to evaluate the fitness of the predicted states.
-By varying inputs, the optimizer chooses the best input.
+A cost function and an optimizer serve to evaluate the fitness of the predicted states.
+By varying inputs, the optimizer approximates the best input.
-Only the first computed input is used, then a new trajectory gets computed.
+Only the first computed input is used, then new inputs and a new trajectory is computed.

-* main.cpp handles the communication with the simulator and prepares the data to be send to the mpc class, which it also plots
+* main.cpp handles the communication with the simulator, plotting and preparatioin of the data to be send to the mpc class
-* MPC.cpp consists of the eval routine for determining the cost of a trajectory and the mpc class.
+* MPC.cpp consists of an eval routine for determining the cost of a trajectory and the mpc class itself.

 ## Implementation

 ### Cost function

-The cost function consists of the crosstrack-error, the angle error, the speed error, cost for steering and acceleration and continous input for steering and acceleration.
+The cost function consists of the crosstrack-error, the angle error, the speed error, cost for the inputs as well as their continuity.
-The continous steering is the most important function because it requires a steady line at all times.
+The continous steering is the most important function, because it requires a steady line at all times.
 The line tries to cut the corner, which is desirable for safe high speed driving.
 A highly weighted crosstrack-error deteriorates the driving.
-The solver chooses a sharp return to the desired lane, but accepts oscillating behaviour.
+This leads to a solver choosing a sharp return to the desired lane, but accepts oscillating behaviour.
 Therefore continous steering and crosstrack-error need to be balanced.
-Weighting the error in steering angle leads to a middle-lane driving without oscillations.
+The solutionin this dilemma is adding weights to the error in steering angle.
-The speed deviation is needed so the car doesn't stop.
-Maybe the desired speed should depend on the modeled lateral acceleration of a corner rather than being static.
+The speed deviation is needed so the car doesn't optimize the error by stopping.
 A continous speed input prevents oscillating inputs and resulting discomfort.

 ```c++